Lycia with Material Design

 Some widgets have additional properties that allow setting their helper, label, and placeholder texts:

-MD console performs the same functions as the classic jquery console – displays the application output not redirected to other containers (like dialog boxes or form widgets).
+Material Design console displays the application output not redirected to other containers (like dialog boxes or form widgets):

 Contact Us